Cellista

 Cellista (born Freya Seeburger, February 21, 1983, in Colorado) is an American cellist and artistic director.
 She is known for collaborating with artists across various media, as well as live performances in unconventional spaces that incorporate elements of classical music, theater, improvisation and visual art across a range of genres including pop, hip-hop, classical and more.
 These performances often feature a carbon fiber cello and loop station.

 Stage Poems

 Cellista's stage poems are multimedia installations that weave together various discipline into a presentation which encapsulates a story.

-Bird in a Cage

-Created in collaboration with visual artist Tulio Flores, ‘Bird in a Cage’ placed Cellista within an ornate birdcage on a public street.
-She costumed to look like a surrealist doll.
-As people passed by on the street, Cellista played her cello through a loop station to draw them nearer.
-As they came closer and listened, they were asked to fill out a paper receipt tag tied to the cage with a hope, wish or dream.
-Cellista performed improvised responses to those tags.
-Subsequent performances and projects all incorporate these tags.

 The End of Time

 Her interdisciplinary exhibit The End of Time alongside internationally renowned visual artist Barron Storey's solo exhibit Quartet at Anno Domini art gallery in downtown San Jose, California with her chamber music collective the Juxtapositions Chamber Ensemble received critical acclaim.
 The dual exhibition, created in tribute to French composer Olivier Messiaen’s seminal chamber work The Quartet for the End of Time, received mention in Juxtapoz magazine.

 Of the quartet, Cellista has said "The narrative of the quartet seemed to have immediacy to the San Jose of now.
 I think in many ways it makes apparent San Jose's connection to the past and illuminates a way to the future."